 Kappa Delta Pi is an international honor society in education that is open to undergraduate and graduate students with at least a 3.25 GPA and a strong professional interest in teaching.
 Membership is by invitation.

 Kinesiology Club is a service, social, and academic organization that is open to any and all UT students looking to become more involved on campus.
 KIN club features a very active social agenda with members attending UT sporting events as a group, participating in all intramural sports, and hosting faculty-student luncheons throughout the school year.
-In addition to educational meetings every other Tuesday at 5:30 PM in BEL 1005, the club also promotes professional development in a variety of volunteer opportunities and community projects.
+In addition to educational meetings, the club also promotes professional development in a variety of volunteer opportunities and community projects.
 The Kinesiology Club is one of the largest student organizations in the College of Education that offers members great opportunities.

 The Longhorn Athletic Training Student Association is an organization open to all Athletic Training and pre-Athletic Training majors.
 The purpose of this organization is to further the profession of Athletic Training through education, professionalism, leadership, and student involvement.
 Our events include intramural sports, holiday parties, bi-weekly meetings, and an annual paintball tournament involving UT's Athletic Training staff and other area Athletic Trainers.
 Community involvement is also a cornerstone of our organization, making L.A.T.S.A. a fun and beneficial way to get more involved in the profession of Athletic Training.